Saturday Review (London newspaper): Later years

 Gerald Barry became editor in 1924.
 He resigned in 1930, refusing an order from the board of directors to support the United Empire Party; his last issue roundly condemned the new party, while the first after his departure wholly endorsed it.
 Barry and much of the staff set up the rival Week-End Review, which later merged with the New Statesman.

-By the 1930s the Saturday Review was in decline and in 1933 was purchased by the eccentric Lucy, Lady Houston, with the intention of using it to promote her strongly nationalistic views on Britain and the Empire.
+By the 1930s the Saturday Review was in decline and in 1933 was purchased by the eccentric Lucy, Lady Houston, with the intention of using it to promote her fascist views on Britain and the Empire.
 Lady Houston was a hands-on proprietor who soon took over the editorship herself, despite the fact that she was in her late seventies.
 Running the paper from her home in Hampstead, or from her luxury yacht, the Liberty, she attacked the politicians whom she thought responsible for the country's weakness - mainly Ramsay MacDonald, Stanley Baldwin, and Anthony Eden.
 She also took a strong line against the Soviet Union, believing Bolshevik influence to be responsible for many of the ills of the country and British Empire.
 When Lady Houston died in December 1936 the paper was continued for some months by a group of people who had worked for her.
 The Saturday Review closed in 1938.